Times Square Ball

 Eventually, like ketchup, we glugged out of the crowd, out toward the open streets.
 I welcomed the freedom of the new year, and I welcome that now, as I like to welcome it at the change of each season.

 You have probably heard that freedom comes with responsibility.
-As a member of the crowd, I was not responsible if I trampled someone.
+When I was trapped in the crowd, I was not responsible if I trampled someone.
 I was caught in the heartbeat of the city.
 Likewise, I wonder how much freedom and responsibility people have in any overwhelming crowd.
 Perhaps they get caught in its heartbeat.
+When I was free of the crowd, I lost my fear of harming anyone.

 So, The Ball was a key element of New Year’s Eve as I was growing up, and then a conspicuous spark to one particularly memorable New Year’s Eve.
 I wonder if you ever think of The Ball during your celebrations this time of year, and if something else is more meaningful for you.